 Dysentery, stomach ache

-- The fruit paste or powder is taken in dose of 5 grams twice a day for three days.
+- The fruit paste or powder is taken in a dose of 5 grams twice a day for three days.

 - Bark boiled with water taken orally thrice per day.